Astillias/CardioLearn/README.md

-# CardioLearn: Cuffless BP Estimation & Uncertainty with PPG (Recruiter-Ready)
+# CardioLearn: Cuffless BP Estimation & Uncertainty with PPG

 **Pitch:** End-to-end, clinically-inspired ML that estimates **systolic BP (SBP)** from **PPG** waveforms + demographics, with **uncertainty** (conformal) and **fairness/robustness slices**.
 All data are **synthetic**.